Real Madrid vs Manchester City: How to watch on TV in UK & U.S., live stream, kick-off time | Goal.com

 Leroy Sane is a long-term absentee for City, but other than that the Catalan coach has a full panel to choose from against the capital club.

-Possible Manchester City starting XI: Ederson; Mendy, Laporte, Fernandinho, Walker; Rodri, De Bruyne, Gundogan; Sterling, B. Silva, Aguero.
+Manchester City starting XI: Ederson, Walker, Otamendi, Laporte, Mendy, Rodrigo, Gundogan, De Bruyne, Bernardo, Mahrez, Jesus